geniuslounge/python-cheat-sheet/README.md

 # Or, on Windows (with winget):
 winget install --id astral-sh.uv -e

-# Initilize your folder as a Python project
+# Initialize your folder as a Python project
 uv init

 # Additional uv benefits: